+- 1. Use one of these methods to connect to the switch:

+- A PC terminal emulator or terminal

+- Telnet

-- 2. Do one of the following: - If you are using Telnet, go to step 3. - If you are using a PC terminal emulator or a terminal, press [Enter] one or more times until a prompt appears. - 3.
-When the switch screen appears, do one of the following: - If a password has been configured, the password prompt appears.
+- 2. Do one of the following:

+- If you are using Telnet, go to step 3.

+- If you are using a PC terminal emulator or a terminal, press [Enter] one or more times until a prompt appears.

+- 3. When the switch screen appears, do one of the following:

+- If a password has been configured, the password prompt appears.

+Password:

 Type the Manager password and press [Enter].
 Entering the Manager password gives you manager-level access to the switch.
 (Entering the Operator password gives you operator-level access to the switch.
-Refer to the chapter on local manager and operator usernames and passwords in the Access Security Guide for your switch.)
+Refer to the Access Security Guide for your switch.)